abertschi/postcards/README.md

 ```

 - Entry `i` contains text, and entry `i+1` contains the relative location of the picture.
-- `For all i modulo 2 == 0`, `i >= 0`
+- For all `i modulo 2 == 0`, `i >= 0`
-- The absolute location of the image consist of the `folder` path set
+- The absolute location of the image consists of the `folder` path set
-in `config.json`
-and the location in the yaml file.
+in `config.json` and the location in the yaml file.

-The coresponding entries are removed from the YAML file if a postcard is sent.
+- The coresponding entries are removed from the YAML file if a postcard is sent and they are sent in descending order.

 #### Example
 ```